 We firmly believe that arts are for all.
 This applies to both our artists and audiences.
 We encourage performers and audience members of all abilities and backgrounds to get involved.
 We run a successful Community Links programme which gives performers the chance to run workshops and perform for schools, care homes and other community groups.
+Our Venues list offers information on venues' locations, facilities and accessibility.

 Social sustainability is important to us.
 During the Fringe we help our volunteers, including school students, to develop their skills and promote Fringe values.
 We actively seek new committee members to ensure our work continues into the future.
 We engage with local communities – businesses, volunteers, charities, churches and so on – so as to harness local energy and maximise efficiency of effort and resources.
 We are also pleased that several initiatives that started in the nurturing environment of the Fringe have since become more permanent, for example the Buxton Military Tattoo and the town’s thriving comedy club, Buxton Buzz.